bassmang/Solving-pedestrian-flow-dynamics-using-the-Social-Force-Model/README.md

 Benchmarking
 ------------------

 Using the two programs above, I was able to benchmark the performance of my program based on whether parallelisation was used, and if so how many threads were used.
-I have included a graphic showing how the number of threads affected runtime named:
+I have included a graphic showing how the number of threads affected runtime named:\n
-""
+"BenchmarkPerformance.png"